sam-myers/bullet/README.md

 pip install prompt-toolkit, requests
 ```

-The first time it's run Bullet will prompt you for your [access token](https://www.pushbullet.com/#settings/account).
+The first time it's run, Bullet will prompt you for your [access token](https://www.pushbullet.com/#settings/account).

 ## Examples